 When we are in driving school, we are often taught about all the things we should do if an auto accident were to occur.
 But what about the things we really should avoid doing, that could hinder our ability to recover and get compensation?
-As an Indianapolis, IN auto accident attorney from Ward & Ward Law Firm explains, by understanding the mistakes we could make before an accident happens, we can better respond to the situation at hand without compromising our best interests.
+As an auto accident attorney from Ward & Ward Law Firm explains, by understanding the mistakes we could make before an accident happens, we can better respond to the situation at hand without compromising our best interests.

 Do not argue with the other driver.